2WayMirror

 2WayMirror (stylized in all caps) is the debut extended play by American singer-songwriter Gabbie Hanna, released independently on May 31, 2019.
 The EP includes the lead single "Medicate".
 Hanna has said the EP was inspired by one of her ex-boyfriends, who was in a YouTube video she posted.
 Hanna made the EP available for pre-sale on May 18, 2019.
-The album debuted at number 126 on the US Billboard 200, with 7,000 units sold.
+The album debuted at number 126 on the US Billboard 200, with 7,000 units sold, becoming her only musical project to chart on the “Top 200” respectively.

 Cover

 The cover of the EP depicts Gabbie looking through a see-through shower door, on which a message has been left on the steam.
 Hanna had her followers choose between this and another potential cover, which displayed a faux iMessage chat, on Instagram.

 This cover references the lyrics to the song Perfect Day (A True Story).

 Background and promotion

 Hanna initially began the project as a single titled "Butterflies", before the project eventually became an EP.
 The first song she wrote and recorded for the EP was "Broken Girls" in December 2018.

 After the EP was announced, Hanna had fans vote on two album covers, and whichever one won would be the official cover of the EP.

 Hanna initially teased five songs to be on the EP.
 "Medicate" was confirmed as the lead single and the four other tracks were confirmed: "Butterflies", "Perfect Day (A True Story)", "Pillowcase", and "Broken Girls".
 However, a sixth song, "Goodbye, for Now", was leaked by Hanna's producer, Alina Smith.
 Hanna later confirmed the EP will contain 13 tracks total, but reaffirmed its status as an extended play, and would not be considered an album.
 Hanna announced on May 12, 2019 that she completed the EP.